We do not bill insurance directly, but will provide you with a receipt that you can submit to your insurance company for re-imbursement

 While joints ‘popping’ during a session sometimes happens, it is not a goal or objective.
 We do not thrust or tug with the intent to manipulate the spine.
 We can refer you to a chiropractor for adjustments

 As often as you want!
-We offer monthly memberships for discounted sessions of four, eight, and twelve sessions, which is roughly one, two or three sessions per week.
+We offer bundles for discounted sessions of four, six, or eight sessions.
+It really depends on you.

 ABSOLUTELY!
 We don’t have a client app yet, but maybe soon.

 We frequently have same day appointments available.
 The online booking will show 2.5 hours from now.
 You can also inquire via text or phone or walk-in.